giobbu/Elia-Colab-Forecast/README.md

 * **Contribution Assessment Module**: This module utilizes methodologies such as Permutation Importance and Shapley Values to evaluate the contributions of forecasters' inputs.
 These methods help identify the most relevant variables in the forecasting task while promoting transparency in the evaluation.

 <img src="img/PREDICO.png" alt="Image Alt Text" width="1000"/>

-#### Getting started with PREDICO Platform
-For detailed instructions on setting up and deploying the PREDICO platform in operational environments, refer to the following repository: https://github.com/INESCTEC/predico-collabforecast.

 <div style="text-align: center;">
     <h2>Contribution Assessment Module</h2>